 How much did Kong influence your decision to try out competitive play?

 Ezz: “As you already know, female players in Korea have to endure a lot of misogyny and are stereotyped to hell and back.
-To be honest, I don’t think I would have tried to join a competitive team if it had not been for Kong; he persuaded me to let down my guard and give it a try on a ‘casual’ team like LKA.
+To be honest, I don’t think I would have tried to join a competitive team if it had not been for [my boyfriend] Kong; he persuaded me to let down my guard and give it a try on a ‘casual’ team like LKA.
 He was right and I’m very grateful.
 I also would like to thank my teammates for always treating me just as they treat each other.
 Playing on LKA is awesome.”

 Ezz: “I don’t think I’ve ever heard of an all-female Heroes of the Storm team before mYi’s announcement, so it was very interesting news.
 I always envied how League of Legends has enough female teams to run a regular all-female league.
 I once tried to compete in a HotS tournament with an all-female roster… it did not go well.
 I don’t think Korea will ever have a sponsored female HotS team.
 I envy EU.”